NadimGhaznavi/Db4E/pages/ops/Configuring-the-Monero-Daemon-as-a-Service.md

 ---

-## Manually Stopping the Daemon
+# Manually Stopping the Daemon

 ```
-sudo systemctl start monerod
+sudo systemctl stop monerod
 ```

 ---

-## Checking the status of the Daemon
+# Checking the status of the Daemon

 ```
 sudo systemctl status monerod